SyedHuzaifa007/SyedHuzaifa007/README.md

 <!-- My Hobbies -->
 ### ⚔️ My Hobbies
 ---
-Well, I love to do many things but some of them makes me feel pleasure like:
+Well, I love to do many things but some of them gives me pleasure like:
 - Teaching Physics 🦾
 - Doing Hacking 🖥
 - Playing Cricket 🏏